-Mark has embarked on three years of research with funding from the John Templeton Foundation to study the life and death of societies across animal species and what it might tell us about humans.
-Read about it here.
+Mark has embarked on three years of research funded by the John Templeton Foundation on the life and death of societies across the natural world and what it might tell us about humans.

 “Mark has the soul of a 19th-century explorer, a wandering naturalist in the tradition of Darwin and Wallace.
 He spent two years in the rainforests of Asia for his doctoral research, and has since personally explored almost all the other major tropical forests around the world, traveling long distances by boat and on foot along the shadowed trails and climbing up ropes, towers, and ladders into the canopy."